Southern right whales attract thousands of visitors every year to experience these gentle giants off the South African coast.

 Diet – What do they eat?

-Feeding is only thought to occur while the whales are in the sub-Antarctic region.
-The main food source for Southern right whales is small plankton called copepods.
-Although each copepod is very small in size, they tend to aggregate in dense groups in the Antarctic waters, facilitating mass feeding opportunities for the whales.
+Feeding is only thought to occur while the whales are in their feeding grounds.
+The main food source for southern right whales is zooplankton (such as copepods and krill).
+Although their prey is very small in size, they tend to aggregate in dense groups in the Antarctic waters, facilitating mass feeding opportunities for the whales.
 Southern right whales do not have teeth, but instead have long baleen plates hanging down from their upper jaw (similar in theory to vertical blinds).
-They can have more than 200 of these baleen plates, which range in length up to over 2m.
-These baleen plates have a fringe of hairs running down their sides.
-The whales swim into the swarms of plankton with the mouth open.
-To filter out the water they close their mouth, and use their tongue to push the water between the hairy baleen plates (like a sieve), while still keeping the food in their mouth.
-Feeding behaviour is rarely observed while in their mating grounds (with the exception of the nursing calves).
+They can have more than 200 of these baleen plates on each side, which can be up to 2.8m in length and have a fringe of hairs running down their sides.
+The whales swim into the swarms of prey with the mouth open and to filter out the water they close their mouth and use their tongue to push the water between the hairy baleen plates (like a sieve) having their prey trapped inside.

 Lifespan – How long do they live?

-Southern Right Whales are thought to be fairly long lived, maybe up to 100 years!
+Southern right whales are thought to be fairly long-lived, up to 100 years!

 Reproduction – How often do they have calves?

-Most females have been observed to work on a 3 year cycle (one year of pregnancy, up to one year with the calf, and one year to recover and rebuild food reserves in preparation of a new cycle).
-The calves nurse from the mother but it is uncertain for how long this nursing lasts.
+Most females have been observed to have a three-year cycle (one year of pregnancy, up to one year with the calf, and one year to recover and rebuild fat reserves in preparation of a new cycle).
+However, long-term monitoring of the South African southern right whale population has revealed an increase of calving intervals within the last few years from a three-year to a four- and even five-year calving interval.